jscoq/jscoq/README.md

 Coq 8.5 is compiled to javascript using `js_of_ocaml` compiler, no servers or external programs are needed.
 JsCoq runs fine in Chrome (>=
-45) or Mozilla Firefox.
+49) or Mozilla Firefox.
+You need a recent browser.
 It also runs in my old Galaxy Nexus.

 * **Important:** Libraries are fully qualified, so you need to do `Require Import Coq.List.Lists", etc...
 * **Important:** The project is pretty much a pre-alpha technology demo, you are welcome to use it but expect trouble.